When a Buyer Defaults on a Mortgage You Hold, What Should You Do?

 While the value of the note is lower due to its delinquency status, you will be able to walk away with cash, free and clear.

 You also avoid the hassles of a foreclosure, which are worse if you don’t live near the property.
 You may have to travel a lot to deal with foreclosure proceedings.

 Deed in Lieu

 With a deed in lieu, your borrower transfers the title of the loan back to you.
-Opposite of that, you release them from all obligations relating to the remaining balance.
+And you release them from all loan obligations on the remaining balance.

-A third option is to pursue a foreclosure proceeding.
-It’s important to proceed very carefully from this point.
-It’s important to ensure you’re fully and accurately complying with federal and state laws.
+A third option is to pursue foreclosure.
+It’s critical to proceed very carefully to ensure you fully and accurately comply with federal and state laws.

 If you don’t, you may find yourself having to start the foreclosure process over.
 That wastes valuable time and money.